About Us

 Meet Dr. Meg

-There’s a reason parents and kids feel gratitude and relief when Dr. Meg Murray, educational psychologist and owner of Be Alright Tutoring, steps into their lives.
+There’s a reason parents and kids feel gratitude and relief when Dr. Meg Murray, Educational Psychologist and owner of Be Alright Tutoring, steps into their lives.

-• Is it her background in education, which includes a doctorate in educational psychology earned from the University of Connecticut?
+• Is it her background in education, which includes a Doctorate in Educational psychology, earned from the University of Connecticut?

-• Is it her athletic career, which includes playing for the UConn Huskies™ in the mid-1980s under famed Coach Geno Auriemma?
+• Is it her athletic career, which includes playing for the UConn Huskies,™ in the mid-1980s under famed Coach Geno Auriemma?

 • The time she spent as an advisor for athletes and other students at the University of Texas and Texas State University?

-• Maybe it’s her prestigious work as the education lead helping carve out a new path for learning with the acclaimed project like the $350-million Las Vegas project 9thBridgeSchool.
+helped carve out a new path for learning with acclaimed projects like the $350-million Las Vegas project, 9thBridgeSchool.

-Dr. Meg Murray, educational psychologist
+Dr. Meg Murray, Educational Psychologist

 While Dr. Meg’s resume is impressive, the time she invested in her own children and the foster children under her care for 18 years is likely what speaks to families the loudest.